Skip to Main Content

 We, along with other gun violence prevention groups, domestic violence groups, and additional advocacy groups for marginalized communities, are actively fighting to draft, pass, and implement a variety of laws across the country to combat the rise in hate crimes.
 These include extreme risk protection orders, universal background checks, assault weapon bans, and more.

-Since 2014, we’ve helped successfully draft and enact extreme risk protection laws in nearly 20 states and helped develop the Extreme Risk Protection Order Act, which passed the US House of Representatives in 2019 but stalled in the Senate, to support implementation of these new laws.
-Giffords was also instrumental in developing and passing the Bipartisan Background Checks Act in the US House, and has worked to successfully enact new state-level background check laws in 10 new states since 2013.
+Since 2014, we’ve helped successfully draft and enact extreme risk protection laws in nearly 20 states.
+GIFFORDS was also instrumental in developing and passing the Bipartisan Background Checks Act in the US House, and has worked to successfully enact new state-level background check laws in 10 new states since 2013.

 We understand the relationship between gun safety laws and the lethality of hate crimes, and we’re making sure our lawmakers do too.
-In order to save lives and make our communities safer, we need stronger gun laws—and we are going to fight for them.
+We won’t stop fighting until all Americans—no matter who they are, how they worship, or who they love—are safe from gun violence.

 SUPPORT GIFFORDS